Paddock Practices: Grain protectant guide for growers ahead of storage

 For label and application details on product use, see Bayer’s website – K-Obiol® EC Combi.

-- To control rice, maize and granary weevils (Sitophilus spp.), add a recommended OP partner (e.g. chlorpyrifos-methyl or fenitrothion) to the tank mix.
+- To include protection against rice and maize weevils (Sitophilus spp.), add a recommended OP partner (e.g. chlorpyrifos-methyl or fenitrothion) to the tank mix.

 - To ensure effective pest control and that MRLs are not exceeded, calibrate spray equipment to achieve correct dose rate and aim for uniform coverage on grain.